Terms of Service

 • No waiver: Failure to enforce a provision is not a waiver of rights.

 • Assignment: You may not assign these Terms without our consent.
-We may assign them as part of a reorganization or transfer of business.
+We may assign them as part of a reorganization, merger, acquisition, sale of assets, or transfer of business.

 24. Contact